Vilnius Land Bank

-Vilnius Land Bank (Vilniaus žemės bankas, Wileński Bank Ziemski, Виленский земельный банк) was the first bank established in Vilnius (Vilna, Wilno), present-day Lithuania.
+Vilnius Land Bank (Vilniaus žemės bankas, Wileński Bank Ziemski, Виленский земельный банк) was the first bank established in Vilnius, present-day Lithuania.
 It was a private joint-stock mortgage bank serving the Northwestern Krai of the Russian Empire.
 Its mission was to provide loans collateralized by real estate to manor owners (agriculture) and city residents (industry).
 As it could not accept deposits, the bank issued mortgage bonds to raise funds for the loans.
 The bank was established in 1872 after a banking reform.
 It was one of eleven land banks operating in the Empire, and grew to be one of the largest.
 Despite several economic crises, particularly the one caused by the Russian Revolution of 1905, the outstanding loans grew from 5 million rubles in 1874 to 148.8 million in 1912.
 Both Lithuanians and Russians complained that the bank was controlled by and served the Polish interests.
 During World War I, the bank was evacuated to Petrograd (Saint Petersburg).
 After the war, in 1920, it returned to Vilnius, which became part of the Second Polish Republic.
 It continued to operate at diminished volumes until the Soviet invasion of Poland in 1939.

 Historical background

 At the time of the Emancipation reform of 1861, there were no credit facilities available to landowners.
 The State Bank of the Russian Empire (predecessor of the Central Bank of Russia) was founded in 1862 but did not deal in mortgages.
 A new law was passed in May 1872 which allowed the Ministry of Finance of the Russian Empire to approve new banks with less than 5 million rubles in capital.
 That greatly simplified approval procedures as new banks no longer needed approvals from the State Council or the Tsar.
 However, Finance Minister Mikhail Reytern was afraid that a rapid expansion of the banking network could cause banks to fail.
-He prohibited from establishing new banks in cities where one already existed and limited the number of banks to two per province.
+He prohibited the establishment of new banks in cities where one already existed and limited the number of banks to two per province.
 Therefore, entrepreneurs hurried to establish new banks in various regional centers.
 In total, eleven land banks were established in 1871–1873.
 Their initial combined equity was 13.5 million rubles.